michaelenoroexe/WarframeManagerBack/README.md

 > #### The main task is to edit user data.

 The controller handles the following Post requests:
-- Request to change item quantity(api/ProfUp) - the request takes data in the form: {Resource: string (string id of item), Number: int(new owned number), Type: string(resource or item depends on user needed item)};
+- Request to change users item number (api/ProfUp) - the request takes data in the form: {Resource: string (string id of item), Number: int(new owned number), Type: string(resource or item depends on user needed item)};
-- Request to change the number of credits (creds) - the request takes data in the form of {Number: int};
+- Request to change the number of user credits (creds) - the request takes data in the form of {Number: int};
-- UserInfo query - the query takes data in the form of {Rank: int(User rank number)}: {Rank: int(User rank number), Image: int(User picture number)};
+- Request to change user profile info (userInfo) - the request takes data in the form of {Rank: int(User rank number)}: {Rank: int(User rank number), Image: int(User picture number)};

 ### **User administration controller api**
 > #### The main task is to administer users.

 The controller handles the following Post requests:
-- Registration request - accepts {Login: string, Password: string};
+- Registration request (registration) - accepts {Login: string, Password: string};
-- Signin request - takes {Login: string, Password: string} returns JWT token to user;
+- Signin request (signin) - takes {Login: string, Password: string} returns JWT token to user;
-- Request to change user's password(passChange) - accepts data in the form: {OldPassword, NewPassword};
+- Request to change user's password (passChange) - accepts data in the form: {OldPassword, NewPassword};
-- Request to delete user(delUser) - accepts account password as {Password: string}.
+- Request to delete user (delUser) - accepts account password as {Password: string}.